This post is going to be:

 git clone https://github.com/jsphuebner/esp8266-web-interface.git

-What I then do is open Visual Studio code and open each folder, one in each of the two VSS windows (i.e. open VSS then do File -> New Window and in each window open one of the two folders from the git clone operations).
+What I then do is open two Visual Studio code windows and have one folder in the two VSS windows (i.e. open VSS then do File -> New Window and in each window open one of the two folders from the git clone operations).
 That way you get two launch.json and task.json setups (see below) and that makes things easier to remember what’s what, IMHO.

 tasks.json